When you call any of the REST APIs, one of the following standard HTTP status code is returned in the response header.

 The request has been fulfilled and resulted in a new resource being created.
 The response includes a Location header containing the canonical URI for the newly created resource.

 A 201 status is returned from a synchronous resource creation or an asynchronous resource creation that completed before the response was returned.

-When specifying an asynchronous (__detached=true) resource creation (for example, when deploying an application), or update (for example, when redeploying an application), a 202 is returned if the operation is still in progress.
-If __detached=false, a 202 may be returned if the underlying operation does not complete in a reasonable amount of time.
+When specifying an asynchronous (_detached=true_resource creation, for example, when deploying an application, or update, for example, when redeploying an application, a 202 is returned if the underlying operation does not complete in a reasonable amount of time.

 The response contains a Location header of a job resource that the client should poll to determine when the job has finished.
-Also, returns an entity that contains the current state of the job
+It also returns an entity that contains the current state of the job.

 |401 Unauthorized||The request is not authorized.
 The authentication credentials included with this request are missing or invalid.|